ProjectsNext ProjectsNext

 1. Delayed Updates: By the time site progress is reported and BOQs updated, you're already losing money.
 Site teams often rely on WhatsApp or Excel sheets to share updates—neither of which provides immediate or accurate information.

 2. Disconnected Systems: If your procurement, billing, and finance tools don’t talk to each other, expect mistakes.
 How often do mismatched purchase orders and RA Bills result in disputes?
+For contractors operating in India and the GCC, this is compounded by the need to manage multi-company structures, VAT compliance, and cross-border operations.

 3. Manual Chaos: Tracking subcontractor progress manually (on paper or random spreadsheets) is a recipe for cost overruns.
 There's no quick way to cross-check progress against scope.
+This problem affects all trades—whether you’re in civil/structural, MEP, HVAC, fire protection, electrical, plumbing, interiors/fit-out, or EPC.

 These inefficiencies compound quickly, especially on multi-project operations.